Architecture

 Router.root('articles#index');

-Path helpers are generated as standalone functions:
+Path helpers are generated as callable objects with HTTP methods:

 // config/paths.js